justinrgarrard/world-of-naevis.net/docs/gm_guide/campaigns/index.md

 * **Flexible Scheduling**: Players can drop-in or drop-out throughout a campaign.
 * **Character Rosters**: Players have the freedom to try out new characters each session if they so decide.
-* **Character Growth**: Players that stick with a specific character are rewarded with gradually increasing wealth and equipment.
+* **Character Growth**: Players that stick with a specific character are rewarded with gradually increasing wealth, equipment, and roleplaying opportunities.

 {: .note}
 > **Alternative: Multi-Session Dungeons**